Job Interview Question

 If you can’t avoid it, tell them the story along with your thought process.
 But keep in mind that any story you tell should be the Disney version: positive, and with a happy ending.

 See?
 You haven’t said anything negative about yourself or about your manager.
 It was the situation that was difficult.
 You took proactive steps to resolve it in a mature fashion, and the end result was a productive relationship.
 (By the way, that’s a STAR structure: Situation or Task, Action, and Result.
-It’s a great way to tell a story.
-Check out my Behavioral Interview podcast for 10 minutes worth of tips on how to answer behavioral interview questions.)
+It’s a great way to tell a story.)

 Keep your answer positive, show them how you think, and add one more point to the plus column for hiring you.